liaosvcaf/earlyAlertOfLaws/README.md

 -rw-rw-r-- 1 ubuntu ubuntu 197,799,936 Mar  1 01:06 bills.db
 ```

-6. Add bills from db to elasticsearch
+5. Add bills from db to elasticsearch

     Go to directory with scripts and run

     `python3 reindex.py`

-7. Run the app
+6. Run the app

-    `sudo python3 app.py`
+    `sudo python3 app.py & `

     Sudo is required to to use port 80

+To keep it running, you can use linux utility screen to use a dedicated screen to run app.py

 ## Stopping app
-If you use Ctrl-C or close terminal/ssh session, app will stop.
-To keep it running, use linux utility screen.
-To stop the app use `sudo fuser -k 80/tcp`
+Use Ctrl-C or close terminal/ssh session, app will stop.

+Or use `sudo fuser -k 80/tcp`

 ## DB updating
 To update the db regularly, schedule script update_db.py (use linux cron or windows scheduler).
 This script is also sends email notifications after updating